 Are you planning any personal events like exhibitions, merchandise, participation in conventions, etc.?

 I have a second favorite thing, the j.nendo project.
 These are Japanese handmade masks.
-The project that helps me develop in my industry, collaborate with other artists.
+This is a project that helps me develop in my industry and collaborate with other artists.

-I think that conventions are an integral part of my activity, they also make me make tattoos even more interesting and creative.
+I think that conventions are an integral part of my activity, and they also make me create tattoos that are even more interesting and creative.